afiakyalo/affirmations/README.md

 * ...

 To Do:
 - Fix next affirmation dynamic loading by clicking anywhere on the page.
-Maybe use React
+Maybe use React?
 - Deploy to heroku
 - Document on Readme
 - Use bootstrap for CSS (look at other styling frameworks)